Tris(1,3-dichloro-2-propyl)phosphate

-Tris(1,3-dichloroisopropyl)phosphate (TDCPP) is a chlorinated organophosphate.
-Organophosphate chemicals have a wide variety of applications and are used as flame retardants, pesticides, plasticizers, and nerve gases.
-TDCPP is structurally similar to several other organophosphate flame retardants, such as tris(2-chloroethyl) phosphate (TCEP) and tris(chloropropyl)phosphate (TCPP).
-TDCPP and these other chlorinated organophosphate flame retardants are all sometimes referred to as "chlorinated tris".
+Tris(1,3-dichloroisopropyl)phosphate (TDCPP) is a chlorinated organophosphate which used as a flame retardant, particularly in polyurethane foams.
+It is structurally related to several other flame retardants, such as tris(2-chloroethyl) phosphate (TCEP) and tris(chloropropyl) phosphate (TCPP), which are sometimes sometimes collectively referred to as "chlorinated tris".

+TDCPP is facing regulatory pressure; ECHA regards it as a suspected carcinogen and it is under CORAP assessment as part of REACH.

+Manufacture

+TDCPP is produced by the reaction of epichlorohydrin with phosphorus oxychloride.

 Uses

 Flame retardant

-Until the late 1970s, TDCPP was used as a flame retardant in children’s pajamas in compliance with the U.S. Flammable Fabrics Act of 1953.
+Until the late 1970s, TDCPP was used as a flame retardant in children's pajamas in compliance with the U.S. Flammable Fabrics Act of 1953.
 This use was discontinued after children wearing fabrics treated with a very similar compound, tris(2,3-dibromopropyl) phosphate, were found to have mutagenic byproducts in their urine.

 Following the 2005 phase-out of PentaBDE in the United States, TDCPP became one of the primary flame retardants used in flexible polyurethane foam used in a wide variety of consumer products, including automobiles, upholstered furniture, and some baby products.
 TDCPP can also be used in rigid polyurethane foam boards used for building insulation.
 In 2011 it was reported that TDCPP was found in about a third of tested baby products.

 Some fabrics used in camping equipment are also treated with TDCPP to meet CPAI-84, a standard established by the Industrial Fabrics Association International to evaluate the flame resistance of fabrics and other materials used in tents.

 Current total production of TDCPP is not well known.
 In 1998, 2002, and 2006, production in the United States was estimated to be between 4,500 and 22,700 metric tons, and thus TDCPP is classified as a high production volume chemical.